 LIMITED STORAGE SPACE

 Forty years ago, people just didn’t have as much stuff as we do now, so they didn’t need as much storage space as we do today.
-Limited storage space, then, is a con of buying older homes in Council Bluffs that some people find a huge inconvenience.
+Limited storage space, then, is a con of buying older homes in Omaha that some people find a huge inconvenience.

 HEALTH AND SAFETY HAZARDS